 - A resident of the District of Columbia, and

-The Kids Ride Free (KRF) program continues to grow!
-In School Year 2021-2022, DC students can request a new SmarTrip Card for traveling on public transit systems within the District.
+In School Year 2023-2024, DC students can request a new SmarTrip Card for traveling on public transit systems within the District.
 A supply of the new cards will be sent directly to all DC public and charter schools for distribution to eligible students.
-Students can collect their new School Year 2021-2022 KRF SmarTrip cards from their school ID administrators like they did during the last school year.
+Students can collect their new School Year 2023-2024 KRF SmarTrip cards from their school ID administrators like they did during the last school year.

 Remember: No Card, No Free Ride

 For more information, please review the Kids Ride Free Frequently Asked Questions.
-If you have additional questions about the KRF program, please contact your school’s administrator or the District Department of Transportation’s School Transit ID Subsidy Program Office at (202) 673-1740 or [email protected].
+If you have additional questions about the KRF program, please contact your school’s ID Administrator or the District Department of Transportation’s School Transit Subsidy Program Office at (202) 673-1740 or [email protected].